wambitz/tech-blog/README.md

-# Jekyll Blog on GitHub pages
+# Tech Blog on GitHub pages

 ## Create your Docker image